samcat437/Milestone-1/README.md

 #### Future Releases

 * Following a user's initial enquiry, a follow-up form to note their musical preferences and requests based on the user’s event type - **Second release**
-* Frequenty Asked Questions page so that the user can have every possible questions answered while on the site - **Second release**
+* Frequently Asked Questions page so that the user can have every possible question answered while on the site - **Second release**
 * A videos page linking to the home screen to showcase the broad range of repertoire offered by the group- **Second release**
 * Presentation of repertoire list - **Second release**
 * Link and creation of blog - **Third release**